opentok-community/insights-api-samples/README.md

 ## Welcome to OpenTok

-If you're new to OpenTok, you can [sign up for a Tokbox account](https://tokbox.com/account/user/signup?utm_source=DEV_REL&utm_medium=github&utm_campaign=) and get some free credit to get you started.
+If you're new to OpenTok, you can [sign up for a Tokbox account](https://tokbox.com/account/user/signup?utm_source=DEV_REL&utm_medium=github&utm_campaign=) and get some free credits to get you started.

 ## Current Samples